 Pictured: Sylvester Hinton and half-sister Louis Hamilton on Howard Hamilton’s tractor.
 No date.
 Athabasca Archives, 14375.

-Interview: Judith Hill sharing the story of immigration from Oklahoma to Pine Creek/Amber Valley, 1981
+Quote from Judith Hill researcher sharing the story of immigration from Oklahoma to Pine Creek/Amber Valley, 1981

 Sometime during January or February of 1910, the first party left Oklahoma.
 They were a small all-male group led by two middle-aged men, Jordan Murphy of Chandler City and Nim Toles of Clearview.
 Their initial destination was Kansas City where they made arrangements for immigration through J.S.
 Crawford, the Canadian Government agent.